 There are companies that know the kinds of skills that FFA develops, and they hire alumni specifically because they were members.
 That’s how I got my job with Syngenta, which you can read about here, if you care to.

-By being in FFA, students are gaining legitimate, real, tangible skills that benefit them and, dare I say, society as a whole.
+By being in FFA, students are gaining legitimate, real, tangible skills that benefit themselves and, dare I say, society as a whole.
 Also, it’s really damn fun.
 I didn’t do it for five years because I knew I’d get a good job out of it.
 I did it because I was a teenager who enjoyed the content and the friendships and the competition and all of that.

 Whether you were in FFA, or not.
 Whether you are in ag, or not.
 This is an organization worth supporting.
 That support can come in a variety of ways.
 It can be donating your time to a chapter local to you: coaching their events if you have the skills, judging their events, or helping in other ways.
 The support can also be monetary.